Chapel Hill Conference

-The Conference on the Role of Gravitation in Physics, better known as the Chapel Hill Conference or GR1, was an invitation-only international scientific conference held at Chapel Hill, North Carolina, United States from January 18 to January 23, 1957.
-It discussed topics in general relativity, including the possible existence of gravitational waves and ways to find a theory of quantum gravity.
+The Conference on the Role of Gravitation in Physics, better known as the Chapel Hill Conference or GR1, was an invitation-only international scientific conference held at Chapel Hill, North Carolina, United States, from January 18 to January 23, 1957.
+Attendees discussed topics in gravitational physics, including (classical) general relativity, gravitational waves, radio astronomy, cosmology, and quantum gravity.
 It was also the first conference where the many-worlds interpretation was discussed.

-After the Chapel Hill Conference, conferences on general relativity and gravitation became frequent.
+The Chapel Hill Conference (GR1) one of the first in an ongoing series of modern conferences on gravitation, referred to as GRn.
+It followed the one convened in Bern, Switzerland, on the 50th anniversary of special relativity, GR0, taking place just a few months after the death of Albert Einstein.
+After the Chapel Hill Conference, conferences on general relativity and gravitation much larger gatherings, fueled by advances in observational astronomy; the discovery of pulsars, quasars, X-ray sources, the cosmic microwave background, and the first black-hole candidate (Cygnus X-1); among other developments.
+By the 1980s, conferences of this kind had hundreds of attendees from dozens of countries worldwide.

-Historian Dean Rickles has suggested that the Chapel Hill Conference did for general relativity what the 1947 Shelter Island Conference did for quantum field theory in reviving the field with a younger generation of physicists.
+According to historian of physics Dean Rickles, the Chapel Hill Conference revived interest in general relativity, similar to what the 1947 Shelter Island Conference did for quantum field theory.
+Physicist Dennis Sciama explained its significance thusly, "This was the real beginning on one sense, that is, it brought together isolated people, showed that they had reached a common set of problems, and inspired them to continue working.
+The 'relativity family' was born then."

 Organization

 The conference was organized by the Institute of Field Physics established a year before the conference in the University of North Carolina at Chapel Hill.
 The institute was financed by industrialist Agnew Hunter Bahnson.

 The conference was organized by physicists Cécile DeWitt-Morette and Bryce DeWitt.
 Aside from the DeWitts, in the steering committee there was also Frederik Belinfante, Peter Bergmann, Freeman Dyson and John Archibald Wheeler.

 The conference was divided into 4 sessions on unquantized general relativity, a single session on cosmology, and 3 sessions on quantum gravity.

-The Chapel Hill Conference is considered part a still on-going series of modern conferences on gravitation, sometimes referred as GRn.
-Chapel Hill Conference succeeded the 1955 Bern Conference held in the 50th anniversary of special relativity, the first ever conference focused entirely on the topic of gravitation.
-The Bern Conference was referred popularly as the GR0, while the Chapel Hill Conference was considered the GR1.

 Discussed topics

 Lack of new experiments

 After the introductory lecture by Wheeler, Robert H. Dicke reviewed the experimental tests of general relativity.
-He concluded that there was no much progress, he contrasted it with quantum mechanics:
+He concluded that there was not much progress, he contrasted it with quantum mechanics:

 It is unfortunate to note that the situation with respect to the experimental checks of general relativity theory is not much better than it was a few years after the theory was discovered—say in 1920.
 This is in striking contrast to the situation with respect to quantum theory, where we have literally thousands of experimental checks...
 Professor Wheeler has already discussed the three famous checks of general relativity; this is really very flimsy evidence on which to hang a theory.

 Dicke discussed the Eötvös experiment and provided ideas for further experiments.